 Teaching

 Michael Klotz is a dedicated pedagogue.
-As Senior Instructor of Viola and Chamber Music and Artist-in-Residence at Florida International University since 2004, he maintains a high level of international students from the US, Ireland, South and Central America, Mexico, Canada, and Israel.
+As Teaching Professor of Viola and Chamber Music and Artist-in-Residence at Florida International University since 2004, he maintains a high level of international students from the US, Ireland, South and Central America, Mexico, Canada, and Israel.
 For more information about studying with Michael Klotz at FIU please visit: www.carta.fiu.edu/music.

 Michael Klotz also accepts a limited number of award-winning private violin and viola students.
-Recent high school students have been accepted to prestigious schools of music such as the Curtis Institute of Music, The Juilliard School, Cleveland Institute of Music, Indiana University Jacobs School of Music, and the University of Michigan School of Music.
-Michael’s students consistently win awards and competitions, and regularly participate at leading music festivals worldwide.
-Former students include Wesley Collins, Principal Viola of The Cleveland Orchestra, Milena Pajaro-van de Stadt, violist of the Dover Quartet, Michael Davis, violist of Shattered Glass ensemble and frequent performer with the New Jersey and Cincinnati Symphonies, and Brett Walfish, co-founder and Executive Director of the Rushmore Music Festival.
+Recent high school students have been accepted with substantial scholarships to prestigious schools of music such as the Curtis Institute of Music, The Juilliard School, Cleveland Institute of Music, New England Conservatory, Indiana University Jacobs School of Music, and the University of Michigan School of Music.
+Michael’s students consistently win awards nationally and internationally and are accepted to the most prestigious summer music festivals worldwide.

 Spotlight: Articles and Interviews